stmps/ansible-role-macbook/README.md

 ansible-role-macbook
 =========

-Ansible roles for MacOS to set some preferences and install packages.
+Ansible roles for macOS to set some preferences and install packages.
 For example:

  - show filename extensions
  - enable Dark theme